nojaf/blog/content/blog/world-domination-part-one/index.md

 > It is a small step for Fantomas, but a giant leap for the F# community

 It has been around since [5.0.0-alpha-001](https://www.nuget.org/packages/fantomas-tool/5.0.0-alpha-001) (March 19th 2022), yet I haven't really received any feedback on this.
-This is a know problem in Fantomas, people will only try new features once they are considered stable.
+This is a known problem when developing any software, and one I've seen in Fantomas: people will only try new features once they are considered stable.
-And afterwards they are disappointed when their expectations aren't met.

 **Please try this out and participate on GitHub!!**